kevincobos/Fanuc-Robot-MateLR-200iD-4S/README.md

 >> TP_BUILD_SCAN
 >> TP_SCAN_AREA
 ### Languages and tools used for this part of the project:
-Teach Pendant and its Programming Language.
+Fanuc's Teach Pendant and its TP Programming Language.

 ---